 Her voice has made a mark in music, as she used to have a unique rendition of various songs.

-You can’t really make a list this list without dropping Louis Armstrong.
+You can’t really make a list without dropping Louis Armstrong.

-He is easily recognizable with his gravelly yet rich sounding voice.
+He is easily recognizable by his gravelly yet rich-sounding voice.

 Bonnie Tyler’s songs are still celebrated to this day, and this is all thanks to her voice.